mendel5/telekom/README.md

 # telekom-deutschland
-Useful information about the Telekom Deutschland (Telekom Germany)
+Useful information about the Telekom Deutschland (Telekom Germany).
+Telekom Deutschland is a subsidiary of Deutsche Telekom AG.

 Note: This info is focused on Germany.